intel/asynch_mode_nginx/README.md

 Nginx\* [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
 This project provides an extended Nginx working with asynchronous mode OpenSSL\*.
-With Intel&reg; QuickAssist Technology (QAT) acceleration, the asynchronous mode Nginx can provide significant performance improvement.
+With Intel&reg; QuickAssist Technology (QAT) acceleration, Asynch Mode for NGINX\* can provide significant performance improvement.

 ## Licensing

 The Licensing of the files within this project is:

-Intel&reg; Quickassist Technology (QAT) Async Mode Nginx - BSD License.
+Asynch Mode for NGINX\* - BSD License.
 Please see the `LICENSE` file contained in the top level folder.
 Further details can be found in the file headers of the relevant files.